 The 2014 Prizewinner - Eliza Percival.

 In 2014 the O&LMS Committee introduced a music prize of an engraved pewter salver to be presented as an annual award to a talented young musician.
 The prize was an idea of David Lloyd, the Society's Chairman at that time.
 The salver has been inscribed "Oxted & Limpsfield Music Society Prize for a Young Musician of Promise at Hazelwood School".
-In 2017 the Committee decided that the prizewinner should also be awarded free entry to all the season's concerts.
-We hope that they will be able to attend in order that we can acknowledge their talent and achievements in front of an audience and in the local presss.
+We invite the prizewinners to attend any concert of their choice in order that we can acknowledge their talent and achievements in front of an audience and in the local presss.

 We have been given permission to announce short biographies about these remarkable young musicians.
 They were nominated by Hazelwood School's Head of Music and now O&LMS has great pleasure in introducing them to you.